 Consider Dollar Shave Club, which has a Pinterest board dedicated to positive customer feedback and unboxing images.

-This clever combination of user-generated content with social proof result in one of the social e-commerce examples in real life.
+This clever combination of user-generated content with social proof results in one of the social e-commerce examples in real life.
 It aids in developing brand trust, authenticity, credibility, and more profitable returns.

 JUNO & Co.